About the taxation of non-residents

 - mandatory social security contribution

 Housing loan interest, training expenses, gifts and donations can be deducted from taxable income in an amount not exceeding 1200 euros per tax payer, but no more than in the extent of 50% tax payer’s income of the same taxable period, from which business related deductions have been made.

 The proportion of Estonian income in worldwide income is applied on the amount of deductions, as well as the type of deductions depends on it.
-In case a person earned less than 75% of his/her income in Estonia during a taxable period, only basic exemption can be deducted (but not basic exemption in the event of children, housing loan interest, training expenses, gifts or donations can be deducted in proportion of his or her Estonian taxable income.
+In case a person earned taxable income in Estonia during a taxable period, basic exemption, additional basic exemption in the event of children, housing loan interest, training expenses, gifts or donations can be deducted in proportion of his or her Estonian taxable income.